cowboyai/cim-start/doc/architecture.md

 This is and isn't an "IDE", the system can work on itself...
 But you can also just work in your favorite `editor`.

 This is a VERY different approach.
-If you have followed the work of MakePad we have a similar `evolutionary, dog-fooding` approach.
+If you have followed the work of [MakePad](https://github.com/makepad/makepad) we have a similar `evolutionary`, `dog-fooding` approach.

 This is a `Rust` base.
 We intend several other languages later.
 If you think our rust syntax could be better, please school us.